Tag Archives: unlock the teacher

 A Fabulous Middle School Teacher Utilizing “Out of the Box” Techniques to Teach Peace

-Unlock the Teacher Team travels into many schools and I always enjoy going into St. Mary’s School in Royal Oak.
+I always enjoy going into St. Mary’s School in Royal Oak.
 The atmosphere is inviting and the teachers are friendly.
-We wanted to tell you about a fabulous teacher utilizing “out of the box” techniques to teach peace.
-Linda Irwin teaches middle school literature and even if that knowledge wasn’t known, one could tell just by walking into her cozy room!
+I want to share with readers, a fabulous teacher utilizing “out of the box” techniques to teach peace.
+Linda Irwin teaches middle school literature and even if that knowledge wasn’t known, one could tell just by walking into her classroom.

 While visiting this past week, I coud not help noticing this awesome bulletin board as I walked down the hall in front of this classroom.
 I walked in and asked Mrs. Irwin all about it.
 The students are reading, Three Cups of Tea by Greg Mortenson and David Oliver Relin.